ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

 It is possible to fine-tune the stream behavior to the application needs:

-Configuring a keep alive interval, then you get a bucket latest after the configured interval, regardless whether the bucket is full or not:
+Configure a keep alive interval, then you get a bucket latest after the configured interval, regardless whether the bucket is full or not:

 ```go
   // configure stream to send the bucket at least once a second